Linuxury/Arch-Linux/README.md

 #DisableSandbox
 ```

-> By performing these changes, you will enable terminal bash commands to have color on them and have a faster download due to the parallel downloads are increased.
+> By performing these changes, you will enable terminal bash commands to have color on them and have a faster download because the parallel downloads are increased.

 ### B. Arch-install

-Run the following command to start the script.
+You can just run the following command to start the script.

 ```javascript
 archinstall